 But, it is still a viable and necessary element in expanding your blog reach and in book promotion.

 Many authors and bloggers are changing from using social media via their personal profiles.
 Instead, they are moving to business pages as better promotional tools.

-It is a wise move as they offer much more control and reduce your amount of personal exposure.
+It is a wise move to consider.
+Social media Pages offer you far more control.
+They will reduce your personal exposure.

-Are using your personal profile and have a long list of friends you do not know.
-Perhaps it’s time to do a stocktake and reduce the possibility of negative interaction.
+Are you using your personal profile and have a long list of friends you do not know?
+Perhaps it’s time to do a stocktake.
+It can help you reduce the odds of getting negative interactions.

 On Twitter, there are many options to block or hide users or to protect your account.

 The best approach with social media is to cut off the avenues for users who are habitually negative or aggressive.